 Just up the hill from Sinaia Monastery in the heart of the Carpathian Mountains is Romania’s most impressive and famous castle of Peleș Castle.
-If you’re looking for romance in Romania, look no further than this Bavarian inspired castle set in a large English-style park.
+If you’re looking for romance and one of the top 10 castles in Romania, look no further than this Bavarian inspired castle set in a large English-style park.

 Built as a summer residence for Carol I, the first Romanian King in 1875-83 with his own personal finances, it was designed and decorated by his wife, Elisabeth of Wied, better known by her novelist name Carmen Sylva.
 Having been born and raised in Germany prior to her marriage, she had a massive influence on the creation of the castle.

 King Carol I received three design plans and he rejected them all as they were copies of other Western European castles and he felt all lacked originality and were too expensive.
 Its final design is inspired by combining the rustic feeling of a hunting lodge with the elegance of a German castle, while also including many other influences from around Europe.
 Architects, designers, stone masons and carpenters were brought from all around Europe to work on the castle which the queen found very amusing and wrote in her journal:

 “Italians were masons, Romanians were building terraces, the Gypsies were coolies.
 Albanians and Greeks worked in stone, Germans and Hungarians were carpenters.
 Turks were burning brick.
 Engineers were Polish and the stone carvers were Czech.
 The Frenchmen were drawing, the Englishmen were measuring, and so was then when you could see hundreds of national costumes and fourteen languages in which they spoke, sang, cursed and quarreled in all dialects and tones, a joyful mix of men, horses, cart oxen and domestic buffaloes.” – Wikipedia